Written by: Sarah Caprye

 What period care products do you use, and why did you choose them?
 Are there others you’ve tried or considered?
 What was it like when you tried something new?

 Have you ever used a reusable period care product before?
 What are positive things you like about reusable alternatives?
-What things do you still have questions about?
+Check Saalt's sustainable period products.

 Who are the friends or people you’ll talk to when you have questions about your period?